 This Patient Care Technician course is designed to be completed within 12 months.
 In addition to completing the online training course, you will also have the option to pursue an externship using the Externship Starter Kit provided.
 Externships provide hands-on experience and potential employment opportunities as well as fulfill clinical hours that may be needed for certification in your state.
 Additional study time is recommended to properly prepare for the Patient Care Technician, Level I, certification exam.

 This first step to becoming a Patient Care Technician (PCT) is earning your high school diploma or equivalent.
 You will then need to complete a program that will prepare you to earn a PCT certification that fulfills the requirements set forth by your state.
 It's a good idea to find an externship as part of your studies to gain valuable hands-on experience and help you complete the clinical portion of your education.
 After you complete your training courses, it's time to earn your certification by passing exams that are required by your state and/or employer.
 Finally, it's time to update your resume and apply for and land a patient care technician position.

-On average, Patient Care Technicians in the United States earn $33,686 in salary according to Salary.com as of October 28, 2020.
-According to Indeed.com, the average salary of PCTs is just over $40,000.
-The salary range can vary, typically falling between $27,943 and $42,688.
+The average Patient Care Technician (PCTs) salary in the U.S. is $34,666, according to Salary.com, as of May 25, 2023.
+According to Indeed.com, the average salary of PCTs in the U.S. is $51,199 per year.
+The salary range can vary, typically falling between $29,021 and $77,169.
 Variations in salary will depend on your education, certifications, additional skills, and the number of years you have worked in the profession.
-Regardless of where you start in the salary range, you can expect a long and rewarding career helping others in a growing healthcare field.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.